Two of the most incredible things to see in all of Italy! Let's start with Polignano...

 Matera is in the region of Basilicata, just to the west of Puglia, If you're not sure where that is click on this Sextantio Hotel link and you'll see the option to view a map of the region.

-Made 2019 European Capital of Culture, a UNESCO World Heritage site - simply everything about Matera will leave you in awe.
+Made 2019 European Capital of Culture and a UNESCO World Heritage site - simply everything about Matera will leave you in awe.
 The location, the architecture the atmosphere...
 I could go on forever.

 Most amazing of all is the old part of the town called Sassi.
 Here the houses seem to be caves, others grow out of the mountainside like stone mushrooms, roads are sometimes on top of the buildings and lanes lead to walls with huge drop offs into the canyon far below.